-As an eleven-year-old, I was very lucky to attend the expo and play the original Crazy Otto.
+I was very lucky to attend the expo and play the original Crazy Otto.
 I recorded extensive closeup footage of the game on my dad's cell phone.
 Back home I played my recordings in slow-motion to learn the game's nuances.
 I zoomed in and recreated the game's graphics (known as sprites) in Photoshop.
 I made detailed notes of the game's behavior and differences when compared to Ms. Pac-Man, which became a list of the work ahead:

 Reverse-Engineering Ms. Pac-Man

 Before I could make changes, I had to reverse-engineer the Ms. Pac-Man program.
 I had some basic tools at-the-ready: a free hexadecimal code editor and an arcade program emulator called MAME.

 Early on I had the idea to reverse-engineering the program by nullifying individual commands and documenting how the game reacts.
 I call this the 'zero-zero method', as I replaced individual hex bytes of the Ms. Pac-Man program with "00" (blank code) to nullify it.
 Missing code, the game's behavior changes in various and erratic ways.
 By documenting where and how the game changed, I gained insight into many of the program's inner workings.